hshadab/creator-control-room/design_doc.md

-# Midnight Terminal - Design & Documentation
+# Creator Control Room - Design & Documentation

 ## Overview
 Midnight Terminal is a dark-themed dashboard application inspired by terminal/command-line interfaces with a cyberpunk aesthetic.
 The design focuses on functionality, accessibility, and a polished user experience with mock authentication for easy access.